Bachelor of Science in Health Care Studies/Master of Science in Athletic Training

-- Minimum Admission Criteria for the Athletic Training major include: SAT or GRE (General) score of 1000 (with a minimum score of 450 on Math component) and/or ACT score of 21; or a 2.75 Overall GPA and 2.75 Science GPA in previous college course credits to be transferred.
+- Minimum Admission Criteria for the Athletic Training major include: 2.75 Overall GPA and 2.75 Science GPA in previous college course credits to be transferred.
 If a student transfers in fewer than 24 credits, high school requirements will be used to determine eligibility (see high school requirements above).

-- Students wishing to pursue Athletic Training, but not meeting the criteria for admission into the Athletic Training major pool, will not be guaranteed progression to the Professional Program.
+- Students wishing to pursue Athletic Training, but not meeting the criteria for admission into the Athletic Training major pool, will not be guaranteed progression to the Master of Science Athletic Training Program.

 - For further detailed information regarding transfer applications, contact the Admissions Office.

-Students apply to the professional phase of the program in the Spring semester of Year 3.
+Students apply to the Athletic Training program in the Spring semester of Year 3.
 Students must complete the requirements stipulated below by the final day of the Spring semester classes prior to the start of the professional phase.

 - Students must earn a letter grade of C or better in all courses required by the major.